Skip to main content

 Version: Next

-MQTT API for Bridges
+MQTT Control API for Bridges

 The plugins can be controlled by sending command messages to a topic.
 Responses are also published to the topic followed by /response.
-The topic depends on the bridge, you are trying to configure or request infos about:
+The topic depends on the bridge, you are trying to configure or request information about:

 BridgeTopicResponse Topic